Orochidara23000/SteamGames-Downloader-2/README.md

 - Ensure you have sufficient disk space for game downloads
 - For connection issues, verify your internet connection and firewall settings
 - If SteamCMD fails to install, try installing it manually following [official instructions](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD)

+### Container-specific Issues

+- **Permission errors**: Ensure the container has write permissions to the volumes
+- **Missing dependencies**: Use the "Check Container Dependencies" button in the Setup tab
+- **Path resolution problems**: Check the paths in the docker-compose.yml file

 ## License